MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 3. Choose Convert.

 4. You will be prompted to back up your database.
-Once you have a current

-backup of the database, choose Continue.
+Once you have a current backup of the database, choose Continue.

-1. The process is complete when a message appears.
+5. The process is complete when a message appears.
 Choose OK.

+    > [!NOTE]
-*If Manufacturing is part of your solution, you must run a full MRP Regeneration after the combine process has finished in order to complete the process for MRP tables.*
+    > If Manufacturing is part of your solution, you must run a full MRP Regeneration after the combine process has finished in order to complete the process for MRP tables.

-1. Choose a report destination.
+6. Choose a report destination.
 The report indicates what Site IDs were combined in the system.

 ### Using Inventory Site Modifier